-The IID will review and evaluate information obtained from, but not limited to, industry sources, rating agencies, insurer websites and notices regarding equity depletion, annual renewal filing documents, and trust fund levels.
-When the IID determines an Insurer is not in compliance with the Plan or the trust fund and/or poses solvency concerns, the IID may present the Insurer to the Internal Committee to determine a de-listing recommendation.
-The Internal Committee's recommendation will be presented to the Working Group.
-Upon determination of noncompliance and/or solvency concerns by the Working Group, the Insurer will be de-listed and notified via letter.
+When the IID determines an Insurer is not in compliance with the Plan and/or the trust fund requirements or poses solvency concerns, the IID may present an analysis of the Insurer to the Internal Committee to determine a recommendation for consideration by the Working Group.
+Upon determination of non-compliance and/or solvency concerns by the Working Group, the Insurer will be de-listed and notified via letter.